ariahuangnus/ALBEF/README.md

-## Align before Fuse: Vision and Language Representation Learning with Momentum Distillation, NeurIPS 2021 Spotlight (Salesforce Research).
+## Replication Study: Align before Fuse: Vision and Language Representation Learning with Momentum Distillation

-## Announcement: ALBEF is now officially integrated into [LAVIS](https://github.com/salesforce/LAVIS) - a one-stop library for language-and-vision research and applications!

-This is the official PyTorch implementation of the <a href="https://arxiv.org/abs/2107.07651">ALBEF paper</a> <a href="https://blog.salesforceairesearch.com/align-before-fuse/">[Blog]</a>.
-This repository supports pre-training on custom datasets, as well as finetuning on VQA, SNLI-VE, NLVR2, Image-Text Retrieval on MSCOCO and Flickr30k, and visual grounding on RefCOCO+.
+This project supports pre-training on custom datasets, as well as finetuning on VQA, SNLI-VE, NLVR2, Image-Text Retrieval on MSCOCO and Flickr30k, and visual grounding on RefCOCO+.
 Pre-trained and finetuned checkpoints are released.

 <img src="img.png" width="600">

 ### Requirements:
-* pytorch 1.8.0
-* transformers 4.8.1
-* timm 0.4.9
+pip install -r requirements.txt

 ### Download:
 * Pre-trained checkpoint [[14M](https://storage.googleapis.com/sfr-pcl-data-research/ALBEF/ALBEF.pth)] / [[4M](https://storage.googleapis.com/sfr-pcl-data-research/ALBEF/ALBEF_4M.pth)]
 * <a href="https://storage.googleapis.com/sfr-pcl-data-research/ALBEF/data.tar.gz"> Dataset json files for downstream tasks</a>
 * <a href="https://storage.googleapis.com/sfr-pcl-data-research/ALBEF/json_pretrain.zip"> Dataset json files for pre-training</a> (the image paths in each json file need to be changed to your own directory)